 Visitors to Philadelphia seem to head for the big attractions – the Liberty Bell, the Rocky steps, and the corner where the cheesesteak was invented.
-But our Storyteller TravelingMom shares the Philly Secrets, those little-known spots you may overlook, but shouldn’t.
+But this TravelingMom shares the Philly Secrets, those little-known spots you may overlook, but shouldn’t.
 Read on to find out how to supplement Philadelphia’s “big draws” in surprising and fun ways.

 Secret Philadelphia: the Big Draws and Secret Gems

-I’m a Philly native, and proud of my hometown.
+I’m a Philadelphia native, and proud of my hometown.
 In fact, I love it so much I even wrote a book about it.
 So when I learned my in-laws were visiting from Massachusetts, I looked forward to showing off the city, its history, its pop culture, its nature and its food.

 But my in-laws came with an agenda in mind.
 “We want to see the Liberty Bell,” they told me.
 Okay, no surprise there.

 “We want to see the steps Rocky ran up,” they added.
 Well, those steps are the Art Museum steps, and behind them is a wonderful building full of….well, art.
 But okay, I get it.

 “And we want to eat cheesesteaks,” they said.
 I nodded, resigned.